 Hyundai Equus Overview

 Hyundai's flagship competes with the largest luxury sedans but costs a good deal less.
-The Equus does a commendable job at absorbing and hiding all but the most severe impacts, but body motions can be a bit buoyant and give the car a busy feeling on some surfaces.
-Handling can best be described as ponderous, with a lot of body lean and steering that lacks any feedback.
+The Equus absorbs and hides all but the most severe impacts, but buoyant body motions give the car a busy feeling at times.
+Handling can best be described as ponderous, with notable body lean and steering that lacks any feedback.
 The standard V8 has smooth and refined power delivery, and the eight-speed automatic does its job with little notice.
 The interior is spacious and well-finished, but some controls are complex.
 Overall, the Equus doesn't quite measure up to the established luxury brands.
 Available features include adaptive cruise control and a lane-departure warning system.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).